-Afghanistan: Joe Biden defends US decision to withdraw troops after Taliban’s rapid takeover
+Afghanistan: India evacuates embassy staff in Kabul after Taliban’s rapid takeover

 Videos shared on social media showed people trying to cling to fuselage of departing American military plane to escape the Taliban.

+The Indian government evacuated its embassy staff in Kabul in a special Air Force flight on Tuesday morning amid the crisis in Afghanistan.
+As many as 140 Indians, including last of the Indian embassy staff reportedly left the country.

-United States President Joe Biden on Monday defended his decision to withdraw American troops from Afghanistan.
+Earlier on Monday, United States President Joe Biden defended his decision to withdraw American troops from Afghanistan.
 He blamed the unwillingness of the Afghan Army to fight the Taliban as a series of provincial capitals fell in rapid succession to the militant group.

 His televised address came hours after thousands of desperate Afghans were seen trying to escape the Taliban takeover.
 They swarmed Kabul airport and some even clung to a US transport plane before takeoff.
 At least five people died in the chaos.